Jakobe Thomas: Tennessee

 Thomas transferred to play for the Tennessee Volunteers, after initially committing to play for the Oregon State Beavers.
 In his first season in 2024, he played in all 13 games, recording 22 tackles, a sack, and two pass deflections.
 After the conclusion of the 2024 season, Thomas decided to once again enter his name into the NCAA transfer portal.

 Miami (FL)

 Thomas transferred to play for the Miami Hurricanes.
 He entered the 2025 season, as one of the Hurricanes starting safeties.
 In week four of the 2025 season, Thomas totaled five tackles with one and a half being for a loss, and a sack in a win over rival Florida.
 In week six, he recorded five tackles, a sack, two pass deflections, an interception, and a forced fumble in a 28-22 victory against rival Florida State, where for his performance he was named the ACC defensive back of the week, and the Bronco Nagurski Defensive Player of the week.
 In week eleven, Thomas notched an interception in a victory versus Syracuse.

+Professional career

+Thomas was selected by the Minnesota Vikings in the third round with the 98th overall pick of the 2026 NFL draft.